 And we can learn to master them — we have to if we want to continue to develop ourselves and be the best that we can be, as well as positively touch the lives of the people around us in all capacities.
 It all starts within us, and the more self-aware we are, the better.

-Thanks for joining me another week on my blog!
-I hope you all have a wonderful weekend.
+Thanks for joining me — I hope you all have a wonderful weekend.